 "I picked Germany, set sliders to max and steamrolled all of Europe/world by 1939."

 This is a sandbox game so you can play any way you like.
 However there are several problems with this: 1) Germany is by far the easiest nation, 2) the sliders only very marginally help the AI (go double or triple their industry), 3) there’s a reason why many MP games enforce historical progression among many other rules.
 The game is completely unbalanced without them and if human players can’t deal with it then the AI sure as hell can’t.

 "Something ahistorical happened on historical mode."

 It’s not my intention to force the game to play out exactly historically whether it’s Germany always losing by 45 or China not getting annexed by Japan.
 It would be nice if the game played out that way most of the time but there’s always something random that happens in every game (though anything absurd happening is usually a bug and you should let me know about it) and the game itself is not balanced very historically.
 I usually focus on improving the AI for countries that don’t perform as well as they historically should but I will never give them free troops or factories and such.
-Using the sliders and/or Hard Mode is what you should do if you’re not happy with the balance.
+Customise the difficulty if you want to see some nation perform better.

 "Can this mod be made compatible with my favourite mod X?"